digital-work-lab/digital-work-lecture/02-basics-of-individual-work.md

 Methods:

 - Expert panel to identify **overarching categories**: technical, managerial, social, and motivational
-- Search for relevant papers in three databases (ABI/INFORM, EBSCOhost, and Scopus) with the following search string*:
+- Search for relevant papers in three databases (ABI/INFORM, EBSCOhost, and Scopus) with the following search string (simplified):

-Digital literacy OR Skills OR Competencies OR Capabilities OR Capacities OR Digital Savvy **AND** Manager OR Leader OR CEO OR CIO OR CTO OR Top Management OR Director OR Executive **AND** Digital transformation OR Digital Era OR Digital Context OR Digitalization OR Digitalization OR Digitization OR Digitisation OR Smart Company
+(Digital literacy OR Skills OR Competencies OR Capabilities OR Capacities OR Digital Savvy) **AND** (Manager OR Leader OR CEO OR CIO OR CTO OR Top Management OR Director OR Executive) **AND** (Digital transformation OR Digital Era OR Digitalization OR Digitisation OR Smart Company)

 - Screening for relevant papers: Out of 459 papers, 76 are retained in the final sample
 - Content analysis to synthesize competencies based on the overarching categories

-Note: The search string is simplified.

 <!--
 Search string: illustrate ven-diagram (blackboard)